chotchki/feophant/README.md

 # Architecture and structure (for the eighth time or more)

 main.rs is the entry point it listens and on connection hands off process handling to a connection object

+## Rust Notes
+How to setup modules sanely: https://dev.to/stevepryde/intro-to-rust-modules-3g8k